temporalio/documentation/docs/dev-guide/golang/project-setup.md

 ### Self-hosted

-**How to start a Workflow with the Temporal CLI when using a Self-hosted Cluster.**
+**How to start a Workflow with the Temporal CLI when using a Self-hosted Cluster**

 Use your Temporal CLI alias to run the `temporal workflow start` command and start your Workflow.